 Gifted Deposit Mortgage FAQ’s

-There isn’t a maximum limit on the amount of gift you can receive, although I know of at least one Lender that insists you put in at least 5% deposit from your own funds.
+There is no maximum limit on the amount of gift you can receive although I know of at least one Lender that insists you put in at least 5% deposit from your own funds.

 The people who benefit the most from this tend to be First-Time Buyers and Home-Movers.
 It can also be useful when in conjunction with the Help-to-Buy Scheme, as the required 5% deposit, depending on the lender, can be paid via Gifted Deposit.

 Generally speaking, all lenders will require a Gifted Deposit form.
 Depending on the lender, you may be asked to provide further proof and ID (things like donor ID or bank statements).